ardanlabs/llamacpp/README.md

 Output:

 - check llama.cpp installation: ✓
-  - latest version : b7211
+  - latest version : b7248
-  - current version: b7211
+  - current version: b7248
 - check "Qwen3-8B-Q8_0" installation: ✓
+- system info:
+	CPU:NEON, ARM_FMA:on, FP16_VA:on, DOTPROD:on, LLAMAFILE:on, ACCELERATE:on, REPACK:on, Metal:EMBED_LIBRARY,
+- contextWindow: 40960
+- embeddings   : false
+- isGPT        : false

-QUESTION: Hello model
+USER> hello model

-Okay, the user said "Hello model."
-I need to respond appropriately.
-First, I should acknowledge their greeting.
-Since they mentioned "model," maybe they're referring to me as a language model.
-I should clarify that I'm Qwen, a large language model developed by Alibaba Cloud.
-I should keep the response friendly and open-ended to encourage them to ask questions or share what they need help with.
-Let me make sure the tone is welcoming and not too formal.
-Also, check for any possible misunderstandings.
-They might be testing if I recognize the term "model," so confirming my identity as Qwen is important.
-Alright, time to put it all together in a concise and friendly manner.
+MODEL> Okay, the user said "hello model".
+Let me think about how to respond.

+First, I need to check if there's any function I should call here.
+The available tools are get_weather and invoke_cli_command.
+The user's message is just a greeting, so probably no function is needed.

+The user might just be testing or starting a conversation.
+My role is to greet them back and offer help.
+I should keep it friendly and open-ended.
+Let me make sure there's no hidden request in their message.
+Nope, it's straightforward.

+So, the best move is to acknowledge their greeting and ask how I can assist.
+That's standard for such interactions.
+No tool calls required here
+.

-!
-I'm Qwen, a large language model developed by Alibaba Cloud.
-How can I assist you today? 😊 Unloading Kronk
+Hello!
+How can I assist you today?

+Input: 199  Reasoning: 143  Completion: 10  Output: 153  Window: 209 (1% of 40K) TPS: 46.54

+USER>
 ```